-Researches have shown that a great number of eye-related Emergency room visits could have been averted if urgent care was administered earlier by an optometrist.
+Researchers have shown that a great number of eye-related Emergency room visits could have been averted if urgent care was administered earlier by an optometrist.
 Most common emergency room visits range from foreign bodies to eye infections, to severe eye allergies.
-You don’t have to visit the ER for eye emergencies.
-We are well equipped at XX EYECENTER to treat most eye-related emergencies.
+Use your best judgment.
+If you feel your vision issue is urgent, do not delay treatment - visit your nearest emergency treatment center.
+Otherwise, call our office to help you with your eye emergency.
+We are well equipped at Broward Eye Care to treat most eye-related emergencies.

 When you encounter symptoms such as those listed above, it means you need an immediate evaluation or consultation.
 Please give us a call so we can set it up immediately.

 Corneal abrasions or scratched eye is the most common form of eye injuries.
 Scratched eyes occur when you rub your eyes excessively after you feel something stuck in your eyes.
 A small scratch in the eye can lead to an infection or a fungus outbreak.
 It is therefore important to see your optometrist as soon as possible.

 Sore or itchy eyes are often symptoms of an eye allergy.
 Though you may feel uncomfortable, they may not pose any major danger to the wellbeing of your eyes.
 But as relieved as you may feel knowing this, the symptoms still are so unpleasant that it can make your vacation unbearable.
 Our Optometrists are expert at treating eye allergies.

 But besides eye allergies, there are other common reasons why you may have these symptoms.
 Have you been wearing your contact lenses for too long?
 If you are having additional symptoms of burning or red eyelids, it could mean you have MGD, dry eyes disease or Blepharitis.
 Call our practice immediately or visit any of our Eye care centers for more information.